aws-samples/aws-modernization-with-snyk-container-security/content/40_Secure_Application/43_fix_vulnerabilities.md

 Now scroll down to see the list of vulnerabilities.
 For each Vulnerability, Snyk displays:

-- The module that introduced it and, in the case of transitive dependencies, its direct dependency,
+- The module that introduced it, and, in the case of transitive dependencies, the module that directly depends on it
 - Details on the path and proposed Remediation, as well as the specific vulnerable function.

-Find the Remote Code Execution (RCE) vulnerability in `log4j-core` by searching for it in the search bar. (although it probably will be at the top of the list)
+Find the Remote Code Execution (RCE) vulnerability in `log4j-core` by searching for it in the search bar.
+Note: It is likely to be at the very top of the list

 ![log4shell-issue](/images/log4shell-issue.png)